Menu

 Prior to treatment, you may be asked to remove any metal eye glasses or jewellery to reduce the risk of the laser beam being reflected.
 You will be asked to wear special eye goggles to protect your eyes against possible accidental exposure to laser light.
 You will see the flash of the laser, but this light should not pose any harm if you are wearing the prescribed goggles.
 Laser treatment generally does not affect metal implants or medical devices.

 The sensation of the laser beam has been likened to the feel of the very quick snap of an elastic band against the skin (similar to the sensation of an IPL, or Intense Pulsed Light, treatment).
 One laser shot generally only lasts for a tenth of a second, and as soon as the laser shot has been delivered, there should be no lasting discomfort.
-At Dermatology Consulting, we use an air cooler to soothe the skin, reduce discomfort during treatment and lower the chance of burning or adverse pigmentation.
+At Dermatology Consulting, we use a powerful, rapid cooling spray to soothe the skin, reduce discomfort during treatment and lower the chance of burning or adverse pigmentation.

 Side effects may include redness and swelling around the hair follicles, lasting a few days.
 On occasion, crusting in the treatment area may develop, but this should also fade within a couple of days.
 Minor tingling, similar to a sunburn, may be noted over the first 24-hours and can usually be managed with paracetamol.